zairigimad/symfony/UPGRADE-7.3.md

    because its default value will change in version 8.0
  * Deprecate the `--show-arguments` option of the `container:debug` command, as arguments are now always shown
  * Deprecate the `framework.validation.cache` config option
+ * Deprecate the `RateLimiterFactory` autowiring aliases, use `RateLimiterFactoryInterface` instead
  * Deprecate setting the `framework.profiler.collect_serializer_data` config option to `false`

    When set to `true`, normalizers must be injected using the `NormalizerInterface`, and not using any concrete implementation.